Rajnagar (community development block): Education

 In 2013-14, Rajnagar CD block had 92 primary schools with 4,829 students, 7 middle schools with 517 students, 4 high schools with 3,096 students and 4 higher secondary schools with 3,388 students.
 Rajnagar CD Block had 1 general degree college with 407 students, 1 technical/ professional institution with 100 students and 163 institutions for special and non-formal education with 4,358 students.

 As per the 2011 census, in Rajnagar CD Block, amongst the 88 inhabited villages, 14 villages did not have a school, 17 villages had more than 1 primary school, 19 villages had at least 1 primary and 1 middle school and 7 villages had at least 1 middle and 1 secondary school.
 5 villages had senior secondary schools.

 Rajnagar Mahavidyalaya was established at Rajnagar in 2009.
+Tantipara i t i college near Tantipara hospital more.

 Healthcare

 In 2014, Rajnagar CD block had 1 rural hospital and 2 primary health centres with total 31 beds and 5 doctors (excluding private bodies).
 It had 16 family welfare subcentres.
-1,533 patients were treated indoor and 67,518 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.
+1,533 patients were treated indoor, and 67,518 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.

 As per 2011 census, in Rajnagar CD Block, 1 village had a primary health centre, 8 villages had primary health subcentres, 3 villages had veterinary hospitals, 5 villages had medicine shops and out of the 88 inhabited villages 75 villages had no medical facilities.

 Rajnagar Rural Hospital at Rajnagar has 30 beds.
 There are primary health centres at Bhabanipur (6 beds) and Tantipara (10 beds).